 Transmission of personal data into Non-EU Countries

-With the exception of the aforementioned transmission to CloudFlare and Google as part of using Google Maps and YouTube as well as Google Analytics, we do not transfer any personal data to non–EU countries.
+With the exception of the aforementioned transmission to CloudFlare and Google as part of using Google Maps and YouTube as well as Google-Analytics, -Tag Manager, we do not transfer any personal data to non–EU countries.
 The location of all servers operated and used by us is Germany.

 If you want to make use of the following rights please contact our controller for the processing under the above mentioned contact data.
 Alternatively you can also contact our Data Protection Officer directly.